rapidpro/tracpro/docs/source/servers/fabric.rst

 ===============

 TracPro uses the `Caktus project template
 <https://github.com/caktus/django-project-template>`_.
-See the :doc:`server documentation</server-setup>` to learn more about server architecture and
+See the :doc:`server documentation</servers/server-setup>` to learn more about server architecture and
 provisioning.

-Before using fabric commands, follow all of the steps in the `developer setup docs <setup.rst>`_ to ensure that you have all of the required credentials.
+Before using fabric commands, follow all of the steps in the :doc:`developer setup docs </developers/local-developer-setup>` to ensure that you have all of the required credentials.

 You can get a full list of Fabric commands by running ``fab --list``, or read